jiko/omnibot/README.md

 omnibot
 =======

 Python scripts and classes to simplify Twitter bot creation and management.
+Used to run [these bots](https://twitter.com/jmkp/lists/bots).

 To create a new bot, run the `new-bot.py` script.